 CHALIO MEXICAN RESTAURANT

-The family’s birria recipe is a tradition passed down from father to son, but it was Luis’ mother who came up with the idea to sell birria, first from home, then at the family owned restaurant, which only sold birria.
-Now the family has opened other small birria shops, as well as Bad Azz Burrito in Fort Worth, Texas, but it’s at Chalio Mexican Restaurant where a whole slew of tasty Mexican fare can be found.
+At Chalio, the birria recipe has been in the family for four generations explains owner Raul Luis.
+The birria recipe has been passed down from father to son for generations, however, it should be noted that it was Raul Luis’ mother who came up with the idea to sell birria; first from home, then at the family-owned restaurant, which at the time only sold birria.
+Now the family has opened other birria shops, as well as Bad Azz Burrito in Fort Worth, Texas, but it’s at Chalio Mexican Restaurant where a whole slew of tasty Mexican fare can be found and enjoyed.